kontaie/Clock-Hook/README.md

 - When you hover over the **Start button** (or any element you choose), it registers an event handler.
 - The event handler listens for **Invoke events** (for example, when the element is clicked or activated).
-- When triggered, it prints out the element’s name to the console. for now this demo just invokes the event handler when the Start button on windows clock timer is pressed.
+- When triggered, it prints out the element’s name to the console.

 In short, this project shows how your code can "listen" to UI actions happening in Windows and respond to them.
+For now this demo just invokes the event handler when the Start button on windows clock timer is pressed.

 ## 🛠️ Technologies Used
 - **C++** with COM